 Chimney stacks

 Repair category 2

-Notes Weathering and erosion was noted to the chimney stacks in addition to defective pointing.
+Notes Weathering and cracked render was noted to the chimney stacks.
 It should be appreciated that they are of an age where ongoing maintenance will be required, particularly to flashing details to ensure water tightness.
-We have been informed by the Vendor that communal repairs were completed on the western and southern most chimney stacks in 2023, which are situated over the kitchen and living room of the property.
-All necessary documentation should be made available, if applicable.

-Roofing including roof space

-Repair category 2

-Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+Roofing including roof space Repair category 2 Notes Slipped slates were noted within the guttering.
+The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
 It should be appreciated that flat roof coverings have a limited life only and require above average maintenance.
 Any information as to its last renewal date should be obtained, if available.